Home / Know Your Rights / Arizona

 6

-Arizona's most distinctive protection: you can petition the Arizona Department of Real Estate (ADRE) for a hearing before an administrative law judge at the Office of Administrative Hearings under A.R.S. §32-2199.01.
-The filing fee is $500 per issue (up to 4 issues / $2,000 max) — a fraction of civil court costs.
-The fee is non-refundable once a hearing is scheduled, but may be refunded if parties settle beforehand.
+Arizona's most distinctive protection: petition the ADRE for a hearing before an administrative law judge under §32-2199.01.
+Filing fee is non-refundable once a hearing is scheduled, but may be refunded if parties settle beforehand.
 If you prevail, the HOA may be ordered to reimburse your filing fee.
+No attorney required.
 File at azre.gov.
 For monetary disputes, Arizona Justice Court handles cases up to $3,500.

 What to Do Right Now if You Got an Arizona HOA Fine